junaidbhura/wp-project-base/README.md

 1. Run `composer install` to install WordPress, and all plugins.
 1. Run `vendor/bin/phpcs --config-set installed_paths vendor/wp-coding-standards/wpcs` to set WordPress coding standards for PHPCS.
 1. Run `npm install` to install Gulp, ESLint, JSHint and JSCS.
-1. Run `npm run build` to build the CSS. `npm run dev` for development.
+1. Run `npm run build` to build the project. `npm run dev` for development.
 1. Copy `.env.sample` to `.env` and add in and generate all details.

 ### Unit Tests Setup